jaimetur/PhotoMigrator/help/4-immich-photos.md

 ## <span style="color:blue">Download All from Immich Photos:</span>
-- From version 3.0.0 onwards, the Tool can be executed in Mode 'Download All'.
+- From version 3.0.0 onwards, the Tool has a feature to 'Download All from Immich Photos'.
-- If you configure properly the file 'Config.ini' and execute this Mode, The Script will connect to Immich Photos and will download all the Album and Assets without Albums into the folder <OUTPUT_FOLDER>.
+- If you configure properly the file 'Config.ini' and execute this Mode, The Tool will connect to Immich Photos and will download all the Album and Assets without Albums into the folder <OUTPUT_FOLDER>.
 - All Albums will be downloaded within a subfolder of <OUTPUT_FOLDER>/Albums/ with the same name of the Album and all files will be flattened into it.
 - Assets with no Albums associated will be downloaded within a subfolder called <OUTPUT_FOLDER>/No-Albums/ and will have a year/month structure inside.